 Sometimes we just see a story that has to be told regardless of resources.
 We have great colleagues and professionals who will step up when the time comes.

 Special Thanks to those who contributed for this project: Crystal Pix, Inc., PowerHouse27 Studios, C.L.
-Kyle Image Consultants, David J. LeVant, Inc. and Sundance Marketing, LLC.
+Kyle Image Consultants, David J. LeVant, Inc., Sundance Marketing, LLC. and of course Catholic Family Center.

 A project that aims to broaden awareness of who refugees are and what they had to go through before coming to the United States.
 This PSA was created to drive viewers to longer form vignettes telling each person's story.